The Association of Cereal Food Manufacturers.

 Sodium is a mineral needed by the human body for regulation of fluid balance, contraction of muscles and conduction of nerve impulses.
 It is naturally present in plants and animals, but other sources include salt and baking soda.

-Is a trance element that is found in all cells in the body.
+Zinc is an essential mineral that is found in every cell in your body.
 It is also a co-factor in more than 200 enzymes that are catalysts in controlling the speed of biological reactions.